-- 1. Users shall NOT install or deploy any IT infrastructure components such as servers, data storage devices, backup devices, modems, uninterruptable power supply (UPS), network devices, or wireless hubs without the authorized permission of the Department's Chief Information Officer.
+- 1. Users shall NOT install or deploy any IT infrastructure components such as servers, data storage devices, backup devices, modems, uninterruptable power supply (UPS), network devices, or wireless hubs without the authorized permission of the Department's Technology Director.
 Note: Thumb/flash drives can be utilized to store data/information for use when working off-line or transporting data. - 2.
-Users shall NOT connect personal devices to the Department's networks or use personal devices to access Department systems and data without the appropriate IT management authorization. - Only Department approved devices can be connected (wired or wireless) to our internal network or be hosts on our network.
+Users shall ONLY connect personal devices to the Department's networks using portal office.com.
+Any other use of personal devices to access Department systems and data requires appropriate IT management authorization. - Only Department approved devices can be connected (wired, wireless, or VPN) to our internal network or be hosts on our network.
 Contractors or visitors may connect non-departmental devices to the wireless Guest environment. - 4.
-Users MUST safely store or secure their Department issued devices (laptop, cellular phone, radio, tablet, and mobile messaging device) when not in use, both at the workplace and off site.
+Users MUST safely store or secure their Department issued devices (laptop, cellular phone, radio, and tablet) when not in use, both at the workplace and off site.

-- 5. Users MUST return all Department issued device(s) to their immediate Supervisor if it is determined that they no longer have a demonstrated need for the device(s), or when the individual terminates employment with the Department. - 6.
-Users shall NOT utilize any Infrastructure as a Service (IaaS) or Platform as a Service (PaaS) that have not been authorized by the Division of Technology Services.
+- 5. Users MUST return all Department issued devices to their immediate Supervisor if it is determined that they no longer have a demonstrated need for the device(s), or when the individual terminates employment with the Department. - 6.
+Users shall NOT utilize any Infrastructure as a Service (laaS) or Platform as a Service (PaaS) that have not been authorized by the Division of Technology Services.